Melvin Giovanie

-Melvin Giovanie Lim (born May 23, 1986) is an Indonesian actor who began his career starring in the Indonesian horror film "Lawang Sewu: Kuntilanak's Vengeance".
+Melvin Giovanie Lim (born 23 May 1986) is an Indonesian actor.
+He began his career starring in the Indonesian horror film "Lawang Sewu: Kuntilanak's Vengeance".

 Career

 Giovanie began his movie career in 2007 by starring in the horror film "Lawang Sewu: Kuntilanak's Vengeance" produced by MD Pictures.
 In 2008, he has also starred in the horror film "The Ghost Train of Manggarai" directed by Nayato Fio Nuala, and the comedy film "Vote for Love" alongside Nadia Saphira and Jessica Iskandar where he played as Anto, a campus journalist with annoying nature.
 Other than big screen movies, Giovanie has also played many roles in television film (TV Movie) and appeared as a model in the music videos of favorite Indonesian and Malaysian bands and singers, such as D'Masiv, Anuar Zain, and many other.